cacing/cacing/README.md

 3. [How to Use](#how-to-use)

 # Introduction
-Cacing is quite simple in memory cache engine.
+Cacing is a simple in memory cache engine.

 # Features
 * Intuitive API